MikeRogers0/MikeRogersIO/src/_posts/2017-12-05-building-and-shipping-trackchanges.md

 ---
 layout: post
 title: Building and shipping TrackChanges
-categories:
- – blog
-published: true
-meta:
 description: I shipped a Chrome extension, it was an adventure.
-  index: true
 ---

 Last week I released [TrackChanges](https://trackchanges.mikerogers.io/) to the public, and it was fairly niche extension, but I felt like it launched pretty nicely.
 I wanted to share the journey from initial idea to shipping to the Chrome Store.